'Friends': The One With the Truth about Ross and Rachel

-LOS ANGELES (Reuters) - After 10 years on the air and 17 years since the final episode, “Friends” still has its secrets, and one of the biggest was revealed on Thursday in a reunion special airing on HBO Max.
+After 10 years on the air and 17 years since the final episode, "Friends" still has its secrets, and one of the biggest was revealed on Thursday in a reunion special airing on HBO Max. read more

 The on-again, off-again romance between characters Ross Geller and Rachel Green wasn't just for the cameras.